Please Stop Saying "Natural" When Discussing Childbirth

 As any pregnant person who ventures online knows, pregnancy-oriented message boards and social media platforms like Instagram and Pinterest are full of statements like: “Our bodies were created for this!”
 There are a huge number of people who encourage (to the point of insisting on) “natural” births, which, to them, means vaginal and unmedicated childbirth, and discourage others from choosing interventions of any kind.
 It’s enough to make anyone who has had a C-section or an epidural feel like they’ve failed in some intangible, but profound way.

 “Our societies have a high degree of importance that we place on maternal sacrifice, and a kind of martyrdom that goes with being a mother,” Anna Smajdor, associate professor of practical philosophy at the University of Oslo, told VICE.
-“It's a badge of honor to show that you’re suffering, that you’re sacrificing yourself as a mother.”
-Aside from placing expectations on birthing parents that stem from deeply embedded harmful beliefs, the natural birthing movement is also often exclusive of marginalized communities, as Alicia Bonaparte, associate professor of sociology at Pitzer College in California, told VICE.
-“Natural births tend to occur within racialized and class lines, which means that many poor women and women of color do not have the ability to advocate for a natural birth,” she says.
+“It's a badge of honour to show that you’re suffering, that you’re sacrificing yourself as a mother.”
+Aside from placing expectations on birthing parents that stem from deeply embedded harmful beliefs, the natural birthing movement is also often exclusive of marginalised communities, as Alicia Bonaparte, associate professor of sociology at Pitzer College in California, told VICE.
+“Natural births tend to occur within racialised and class lines, which means that many poor women and women of colour do not have the ability to advocate for a natural birth,” she says.

 Both home births and unmedicated births are on the rise in the U.S., and there is, of course, nothing wrong with giving birth exactly the way you want, provided it’s safe.
 There are advantages and disadvantages to both vaginal births and C-sections, to whether one chooses to get an epidural or not, and to the myriad other highly personal decisions that are made between a birthing parent and their doctor.
 Many people have wonderful experiences with unmedicated home births, and many others have easy-breezy experiences with elective C-sections.
 How someone gives birth, then, is a morally neutral proposition, which is exactly why the rhetoric and terminology used around birth — the hurtful comments and outdated terms hurled thoughtlessly, including by some doctors — needs to be abolished.